-Number of Hatary performance snares
+Number of Hafary performance shares

-Granting date As at 1 July 2014 • Vested during the year Cancelled / lapsed during the year As at 31 December 2015
+Granting date As at 1 January 2016 Granted during the year Vested during the year Cancelled/ lapsed during the year As at 31 December 2016

-1 August 2014 1,550,000 (250,000) 1,300,000
+1 August 2014 1,300,000 1,300,000

+1 March 2016 250,000 250,000

+Total 1,300,000 250,000 1,550,000

 On 1 March 2016, Award comprising 250,000 ordinary shares was granted to a Group Executive who was not Executive Director or Independent Director.
+Please refer to the Company's announcement released via SGXNet on 1 March 2016.

-The number of performance shares vested at the vesting date are dependent on the level of achivement against the pre-set performance conditions and targets.
+The number of performance shares vested at the vesting date are dependent on the level of achievement against the pre-set performance conditions and targets.

-As at the date of this Annual Report, no Awards were Released and no Awards were granted to the Independent Directors of the Company.
-No shares were granted to any Directors of the Company, controlling shareholders and their associates pursuant to the vesting of the Awards under the PSS.
+As at the date of this Annual Report, no Awards were released and no Awards were granted to the Independent Directors of the Company.
+No shares were granted to any Directors of the Company, controlling shareholders and their associates pursuant to the vesting of the Awards under the Hafary PSP.
 No employee in the Group has received shares which, in aggregate, represent 5% or more of the aggregate of the total number of shares available under the Hafary PSP.